 Did you miss the programme on Radio 4 about the 'good old days' of the Short Wave Jamming stations?
 This was originally broadcast on 15th August 2006 and repeated on 18th April 2007

-Listen again NOW (with Winamp)
+Listen again NOW

 Political Interference - Roger Bolton recalls a fierce but invisible battle waged in the skies above Eastern Europe for almost forty years.
 Soviet bloc radio engineers tried to jam radio signals coming from the West while their Western counterparts did their utmost to get the signals through.
 Roger talks to engineers from both sides and hears what happened when the jamming finally stopped.